Kristian Vigenin

-Kristian Ivanov Vigenin (Кристиан Иванов Вигенин; born 12 June 1975) is a Bulgarian politician, member of the Bulgarian Parliament, former Minister of Foreign Affairs of Bulgaria, and a former Member of the European Parliament.
+Kristian Ivanov Vigenin (Кристиан Иванов Вигенин; born 12 June 1975) is a Bulgarian politician, Vice-President of the National Assembly of Bulgaria, former Minister of Foreign Affairs of Bulgaria, and a former Member of the European Parliament.

-He became minister on May 29, 2013 in the cabinet of Plamen Oresharski, where he served until the new government took office on August 6, 2014.
+He became minister on May 29, 2013, in the cabinet of Plamen Oresharski, where he served until the new government took office on August 6, 2014.

 In the European Parliament, Mr. Vigenin was a member of the Coalition for Bulgaria, part of the Party of European Socialists, and became an MEP on 1 January 2007 with the accession of Bulgaria to the European Union.

 Early life and education

-Born in Sofia, Vigenin received Bachelor's degree in International Economics and Macroeconomics at the University of National and World Economy in 1998.
+Born in Sofia, Vigenin received a bachelor's degree in International Economics and Macroeconomics at the University of National and World Economy in 1998.
 He is fluent in English, French, German, Russian and his native Bulgarian.

 Political career

 Early political career

 Vigenin's political career began in 1994 while still a student in his alma mater.
 During that time, he became a founder of the Bulgarian Socialist Youth and served three consecutive terms in office, until 2000.
 From March 1999 to March 2001 Vigenin served as senior expert on the European Union Integration Directorate of the Bulgarian Customs Agency.
 In 2000 Kristian Vigenin was elected to the Supreme Council of the Bulgarian Socialist Party and in the end of 2001 became a member of the Executive Bureau of the Party.
 Since 2003, he was a full member of the Socialist International and a member of the Party of European Socialists, since 2005.
 Following his membership in BSP, Vigenin was elected as Member of Parliament from Yambol and the same year became a member of the European Parliament.
 After May 2007, Vigenin was elected as MEP and was a winner of his re-election in 2009.